 2 tablespoons poppy seeds

-1. Preheat your oven to 350 degrees.
-Butter and flour a 9×5 loaf pan or 8-inch springform.
+1. Preheat oven to 350 degrees.
+Butter and flour a 9×5 loaf pan or 8-inch springform pan.

-7. Spoon the batter into your prepared pan and smooth it out evenly.
+5. Spoon batter into prepared pan and smooth it out evenly.
+Sprinkle top with sugar.

 6. Bake for 50-60 minutes, or when toothpick comes out cleanly.
 Remove cake from oven and let cool for 30 minutes.
 Use a butter knife, loosen cake around the edges and let cool to room temperature, about 1 hour.
 Slice and serve cake with a beverage of choice.
 Enjoy!